robvanlopik/PiGPIO/README.md

 PiGPIO (http://abyz.me.uk/rpi/pigpio/index.html) is used to control the GPIO pins on a Raspberry Pi.
 This Pharo interface uses the socket interface to the pigpiod daemon.
 This has four advantages:
 - as the daemon runs as su, no privilege is needed for the Pharo code.
-- it allows PWM and servo onall pins.
+- it allows PWM and servo on all pins.
 - the Pharo image can be run on the Pi using the local daemon or remote over TCP/IP.
 - (last but not least) it is simple to implement